Hackebein/hackebein.github.io/page/index.md

 Hi, I'm Lars (alias Hackebein), located in Germany.
-Full time nerd, Full stack engineer at day, Full VR addicted at night
+Full time nerd, Full stack and DevOps engineer at day, VR addicted at night.

+I'm engineering and operating e-commerce platforms for more then 12 years.
+I'm currently working on a [VPM Mirror](https://vpmm.hackebein.dev) and [Object Tracking](/Object%20Tracking).

 # Platform Links